cloudflare/cloudflare-docs-engine/src/content/learning/debugging.md

 ### Identifying error: Workers Metrics

 Additionally, you can find out whether your application is experiencing any downtime, or returning any errors by navigating to Workers Metrics in the dashboard.

 <!-- TODO: include screenshots -->

 ### Debugging exceptions

-Once you've identified your Workers application is returning exceptions, you can use `wrangler tail` to inspect, and fix the exceptions.
+Once you’ve identified your Workers application is returning exceptions, you can use `wrangler tail` to inspect, and fix the exceptions.

 <!-- TODO: include example -->

 Exceptions will show up under the `exceptions` field in the JSON returned by `wrangler tail`.
-Once you've identified the exception that is causing errors, you may redeploy your code with a fix, and continue trailing the logs to confirm that it is indeed fixed.
+Once you’ve identified the exception that is causing errors, you may redeploy your code with a fix, and continue trailing the logs to confirm that it is indeed fixed.

 ### Setup a logging service